karx/homepage/index.md

 ---
-title: "Poke n Load"
+title: "2v2 World Cup"
-excerpt: "Embracing Pokemon Generation"
+excerpt: "What can I do for my Team"
 <!-- permalink: /home.html -->
 toc: false
 author_profile: false